anjin-viktor/boolcalc/README.md

 boolcalc
 ========

-BoolCalc is a library for calculate boolean expressions.
+BoolCalc is a C++ library intended for parsing and calculate boolean expressions.

 ##USAGE